We asked Dr. Elie Hobeika the 10 most common questions he hears about progesterone supplements:

 How do you determine if someone needs progesterone?

 First, a patient’s medical history is assessed.
-The lack of regular menstrual cycles suggests a problem, such as with Polycystic Ovarian Syndrome.
-Previous pregnancy losses may be a sign of inadequate progesterone production.
-Properly timed blood tests to measure progesterone levels may be done in the woman who has regular menses.
+Having abnormally short cycles or early recurrent pregnancy loss may be due to inadequate progesterone production.
+Blood tests to measure progesterone levels a week after ovulation may be attempted in women with regular menses but this does not have much clinical significance.
 A biopsy of the uterine lining may even be done (although an uncommon practice these days) to determine a lack of progesterone effect.
-Sometimes, progesterone is used empirically, that is, just to make sure the level is normal, since you can’t have too much progesterone!
+Sometimes, progesterone is used empirically, that is, just to make sure enough progesterone is delivered to the uterine lining.

 How is progesterone incorporated in an IVF cycle?

 During the egg retrieval process, the cells that normally create progesterone after ovulation are removed along with the eggs.
-Progesterone supplements are then required to prepare the body for pregnancy and thicken the uterine lining to support successful embryo attachment in the womb.
-Progesterone may also be required during the pregnancy to safeguard against pregnancy loss.
-Continuation of progesterone supplementation is advisable, on an individual basis, even up to 12 weeks of pregnancy in a cycle where embryo transfer is done.
+Progesterone supplements are then required to prepare the body for pregnancy and mature the uterine lining to support successful embryo attachment in the womb.
+Continuation of progesterone supplementation is advisable, on an individual basis, even up to 10 weeks of pregnancy in a cycle where embryo transfer is done.

 What are the side effects of progesterone?